bjsi/incremental-media-mpv/README.md

 ## Installation

 `git clone` this repository into the mpv scripts folder for your operating system.
+You may need to create the scripts folder.

 | OS | Location |
 | --- | --- |